 Student Program Registration Form

-- Meet with assigned Academic Success Coach once per fall and spring semester;
+6. Meet with assigned Academic Success Coach at least once per semester;

 LUCERO Meetings

-*Graduating LUCERO students will be celebrated by Office of Diversity & Inclusion (ODI) staff.
-Students receiving an overall grade point average of 2.0 or higher will qualify to receive a special LUCERO recognition gift to be worn during the graduation ceremony denoting personal achievement and involvement with LUCERO.
+Students receiving an overall grade point average of 2.5 or higher will qualify to receive a special ACCESS graduation stole denoting personal achievement and involvement with ACCESS.

 LUCERO Program Calendar of Events